ucsf-wynton/wynton-website-hpc/docs/software/core-software.md

 # Core System Software

-A large number of common Linux software tools are available on the cluster (compute nodes and interactive nodes) as part of the core setup.
+A large number of common Linux software tools are available on the cluster (compute nodes and development nodes) as part of the core setup.
 Below follows a small excerpt of what tools are available.
 <!--
 Additional software can be found in the [Software Repositories].
 -->